openHPI/TeachingTeamGuidelines/docs/courseadministration/addcontent/learningunits/lti.md

 - The `Submission deadline` defines the point in time after which a _new_ launch of the external tool will be handled differently.
 We recommend mirroring this setting to the external tool (if supported) for the best user experience.
 The value is not transmitted to the external tool via LTI.
 - The `Submission publishing date` is used to reveal the score received through LTI.
 Depending on the external tool, setting this value does not make sense: If the final score is shown in the external tool, it should also be shown on the HPI MOOC platform immediately.
 The value is not transmitted to the external tool via LTI.
 - Choosing an `LTI provider` is required for an LTI exercise to work.
 Failing to select a valid LTI provider will break launching the exercise.
 - `Additional parameters for this exercise` enable the Deep Linking to launch specific exercises.
 This value **is** transmitted to the external tool via LTI.
-Multiple values can be separated by ampersand `&`.
+Multiple values can be separated by ampersand `&` and are automatically merged with those values specified for the LTI provider.
+If a key-value pair is defined for the LTI provider and the exercise, those from the exercise take precedence over those from the provider.
 The configuration parameters are tool-specific and are defined by the external tool (see the according reference for more details).

 ## Further Resources